Tutorial: Deploy apps to Azure and Azure Stack

 After you save the key, the key VALUE is displayed.
 Copy this value because you can't get this value later.
 You provide the key value with the application ID to sign in as the application.
 Store the key value where your application can retrieve it.

 Get the tenant ID

-As part of the service endpoint configuration, VSTS requires the Tenant ID that corresponds to the AAD Directory that your Azure Stack stamp is deployed to.
+As part of the service endpoint configuration, Azure DevOps Services requires the Tenant ID that corresponds to the AAD Directory that your Azure Stack stamp is deployed to.
 Use the following steps to get the Tenant ID.

 Select Azure Active Directory.